 Cycling is promoted as a form of urban travel with well-established benefits to health, liveability and wellbeing.
-These benefits are known to be larger for older people, a growing segment of many populations.
-Yet, support for the normalisation of cycling mobilities for 'all ages' varies considerably.
-It is usual to contrast 'low-cycling' contexts, such as the UK, with 'high-cycling' areas, typically favouring 'highest-rate' paradigmatic urban centres.
-To challenge a too simplistic imitation and re-creation of engineering solutions elsewhere, we draw attention to diverse cycling habits and norms in an 'ordinary' high-cycling area (suburban Rotterdam), and observe how cycling is normalised throughout the lifecourse.
+These benefits are comparatively large for older people, a growing segment in many populations.
+Yet, support for the normalisation of cycling mobilities for all ages varies considerably.
+It is usual to contrast low-cycling contexts, such as the UK, with high-cycling areas, typically favouring highest-rate paradigmatic urban centres.
+To challenge a too simplistic imitation and re-creation of engineering solutions elsewhere, we draw attention to diverse cycling habits and norms in residents of a more ordinary high-cycling area (suburban Rotterdam), and observe how cycling is normalised throughout the lifecourse.
 Using mobile and biographical methods, we argue that a more nuanced appreciation of cycling normalisation is gained from viewing ageing and cycling relationally and biographically.
 This is because the habit-forming realm of normalisation functions through both conscious decisions and unconscious practice, bound up with life events and the external environment.
 The findings suggest that age-friendly city strategies and urban mobility policies should more closely consider locally constituted social and cultural processes, beyond providing infrastructure.
 This article thus provides an in-depth account of what it takes for planning and policy to normalise positive, empowering, and age-friendly qualities in everyday mobility.

 |Number of pages||21|

 |Early online date||27 Jan 2021|

 |Publication status||Published - 3 Jul 2022|

 - active ageing

 - mobile methods